 This article has been updated since its original publication.

-If you’re looking to start playing D&D, both the Starter Set and Essentials Kit are great options to help both players and Dungeon Masters acquaint themselves with the game.
+The D&D Starter Set and Essentials Kit are great options to help both players and Dungeon Masters acquaint themselves with the game.
 You learn by doing, and there’s plenty to do in these kits.

 Not only do you get a solid starter adventure, but you also get some dice and pre-rolled character sheets.
-If you’re stuck on which one to choose, I’d say go with the Essentials Kit.
+If you’re stuck on which one to choose, we say go with the Essentials Kit.
 The campaign is longer, and it comes with a mini-DM screen and extra dice.
 Those are always handy to have.

 Regardless of which book you pick up, Candlekeep Mysteries and Tales from the Yawning Portal are great if your players want to run a smaller adventure in between big campaigns or some fun one-offs with new characters.